tubbo/zen_garden/README.md

   installed, also notifies it of the deploy.
 - **rake db** uses database.yml to figure out your username, then creates a username and sets up the database with your schema.
+- **rake test** will be written if Rails doesn't implement its own test tasks, and create a combo task for RSpec and Teaspoon, as well as include the RSpec and Teaspoon Rake tasks if they haven't already been included.

 ## Usage